-Laboratory findings are within normal limit except INR of 1.7, sodium of 128 mmol/L, potassium of 5.3 mmol/L, bicarbonate of 16 mmol/L, BUN of 35 mg/dL, creatinine of 1.49 mg/dL, bilirubin of 1.9 mg/dL, ALT of 866 Units/L, AST of 521Units/L, alkaline phosphatase of 115 Units/L, lactate of 4.1mmol/L, BNP of 4270 pg/mL, and initial troponin I of 1.081ug/mL with a repeat value of 1.020 ug/mL after 3 hours.
+Laboratory findings were within normal limit except an international normalized ratio (INR) of 1.7, sodium of 128 mmol/l, potassium of 5.3 mmol/l, bicarbonate of 16 mmol/l, blood urea nitrogen (BUN) of 35 mg/dl, creatinine of 1.49 mg/ dl, bilirubin of 1.9 mg/dl, alanine aminotransferase (ALT) of 866 U/l, asparagine aminotransferase (ALT) of 521 U/l, alkaline phosphatase of 115 U/l, lactate of 4.1 mmol/l, BNP of 4270 pg/ml, and initial troponin I of 1.081 μ g/ml with a repeat value of 1.020 μ g/ml after 3 h.
 All other screenings were negative.

-Upon presentation, an echocardiogram was conducted, revealing a normal-looking left ventricular cavity, but the systolic function was at the lower end of the normal range, with an ejection fraction estimated to be between 50-55%.
+Upon presentation, an echocardiogram was conducted, revealing a normal-looking left ventricular cavity, but the systolic function was at the lower end of the normal range, with an ejection fraction estimated to be between 50 and 55%.
 Notably, there was akinesis of the inferior and inferolateral myocardium and dyskinesis of the basal inferoseptal myocardium, consistent with an infarction in the distribution of the right coronary artery.
 The right ventricle was moderately dilated and demonstrated severely reduced systolic function.
-Mild dilation was observed in both the left and right atria.
-Also showed mild to moderate tricuspid regurgitation and a trivial pericardial effusion.
+Mild dilation was observed in both the left and right atria, as well as mild to moderate tricuspid regurgitation and a trivial pericardial effusion.
 The estimated pulmonary artery systolic pressure was 36 mm Hg, and the inferior vena cava was dilated, suggesting a right atrial pressure of approximately 15 mm Hg.
 These findings hinted towards a significant cardiac compromise, necessitating further urgent evaluations and interventions.

-A cardiology consult suggested that the slight elevation in troponins was related to an acute-onset heart failure, and a ventricular aneurysm was highly likely based on the cardiac echo findings showing dyskinesis of the inferoseptal wall and the persistent ST-Segment elevation in the inferior leads seen in the ECG findings (Figure 1).
+A cardiology consultation suggested that the slight elevation in troponins was related to an acute-onset heart failure, and a ventricular aneurysm was highly likely based on the cardiac echo findings showing dyskinesis of the inferoseptal wall and the persistent ST-segment elevation in the inferior leads seen in the ECG findings (Figure 1).

-The cardiothoracic surgical team recommended surgical ventricular remodeling; however, given the limitations of the community hospital, the procedures to transfer the patient to tertiary care were initiated.
+The cardiothoracic surgical team recommended surgical ventricular remodeling; however, given the limitations of the community hospital, procedures to transfer the patient to tertiary care were initiated.
 The patient remained stable with no chest pain and normal oxygen saturation under room air.

 Meanwhile, a Lexiscan test revealed a moderate-sized perfusion defect in the inferior septal wall of the left ventricle, consistent with myocardial infarction and an ejection fraction of approximately 60%.
-There was no evidence of active myocardial ischemia.
+There was no evidence of active myocardial ischaemia.
 The patient was promptly taken for an angiogram.
 This procedure revealed a complete occlusion of the mid-right coronary artery (RCA) with right-to-right collaterals and nonobstructive coronary artery disease in the left circumflex artery (LCX) (Figure 2).